-UG0810 User Guide SmartPower Libero SoC v12.2
+UG0810 User Guide SmartPower Libero SoC v12.3 and later

 NOTE: PDF files are intended to be viewed on the printed page; links and cross-references in this PDF file may point to external files and generate an error when clicked.
 View the online help included with software to enable all linked content.